Do512 Family - What to do in Austin with Kids

 6211 Park Road 4 S, Burnet

 This cave in Burnet, TX has a colorful history.
 Unlike other Texas caves, Longhorn was created by rivers surging through cracks and holes millions of years ago.
 Left behind are unusual rock formations, domed ceilings, sinkholes, and sparkling crystals that draw tourists in high and low.
 The cave itself was used for various purposes by Native Americans, Confederate soldiers, and outlaws throughout history.
 Fun fact, during Prohibition, Longhorn Cavern was run as a speakeasy by the locals.
-Check out the Paranormal Tour for spooky stories and cave strolls.
+Check out the cave’s tour options here.

 Natural Bridge Caverns